iorellana21/code-refactor/README.md

 # Code-Refactor

 ## Description
-Refactoring [Horiseon](file:///Users/fish/Desktop/ru-coding-bootcamp/rucb-repo/01-Class-Content/01-HTML-Git-CSS/02-Homework/Develop/index.html) website (link to site) to make it more accessible.
+Refactoring Horiseon website to make it more accessible.
 ## What Was Done
 Performed code-refactor on original-html and original-css files for [Horiseon](https://github.com/iorellana21/code-refactor/blob/main/assets/images/01-html-css-git-homework-demo.png) (link to image) - from restructuring order, updating tags, consolidating classes, correcting broken link.
 #### 1. HTML